 Dani DeVasto is a doctoral student in the Department of English at the University of Wisconsin-Milwaukee.
 Her primary research focuses on risk and hazard communication before and during natural disasters such as earthquakes.
 She also studies composition pedagogy, visuality and rhetoric, artist statements, feminist theory, and rhetoric of science.

 Bill Keith is the PESC associate director and a professor in the Department of English at the University of Wisconsin-Milwaukee.
 His current research centers on the role of rhetoric and communication in public deliberation, with a focus on the intellectual and pedagogical history of the speech communication field.
 His recent work includes scholarship on the role of expertise in democracy.

-Molly Kessler is a doctoral student in scientific and technical communications at the University of Wisconsin-Milwaukee.
+Molly Kessler is an assistant professor at the University of Memphis.
 Her research interests include rhetoric of medicine, rhetoric of science, new materialisms, critical/cultural theory, and body image studies.
 Her work examines various medical contexts through to analyze how the body and medical technologies influence patients’ treatments, quality of care, and quality of life.

 Rebecca Klaper is a professor at the School of Freshwater Sciences, University of Wisconsin-Milwaukee and the Director of the Great Lakes Genomics Center.
 She conducts basic and applied research to inform policy involving freshwater resources and studies the impact of emerging contaminants such as nanoparticles and pharmaceuticals on aquatic life and how we may design chemicals to minimize their environmental impact.